top of page

 • Keep a close eye on the top of the substrate.
 As soon as your mushrooms begin to pin, you will want to move on to Step 5.

-• Once you begin to see tiny pins on the surface of your substrate you will need to increase the fresh air exchange by rollong down the top of you bag.
+• As soon as you see pins starting to form on the surface of your substrate, you will need to increase the fresh air exchange by rolling down the top of you bag like the photo below.

-• Increase your misting tow twice a day, making sure the keep the fruit bodies moist.
+• Increase your misting to at least twice a day (you may need to do so more frequently depending on your environment), making sure the keep the fruit bodies moist by misting very generously.

 Step 6: Harvest